Why Do Vacant Homes Cost More To Insure?

 How Much More Expensive Is It to Insure a Vacant Property?

-Because of the added risk and greater damages of a vacant home, the cost of insuring these properties is significantly higher.
+Because of the added risk and more significant damages of a vacant home, the cost of insuring these properties is significantly higher.
 On average, expect to pay >50% more than the average premium of homeowners insurance.

 Why Risk Matters When It Comes to Vacant Homes